GabeStah/gremlin-chaos-monkey/src/alternatives/vmware/index.md

 | `BLACKLIST`           | A comma-separated list indicating the Deployments or Jobs that *are not* eligible for deletion.  | String  | `""` (All deployments/jobs eligible) |
 | `WHITELIST`           | A comma-separated list indicating the Deployments or Jobs that *are* eligible for deletion.      | String  | `""`(All deployments/jobs eligible)  |

 Chaos Lemur also requires an infrastructure on which to perform attacks.
-This requires specifying credential environment variables for your applicable infrastructure.
+This requires specifying credential environment variables for your application infrastructure.
 The full list of supported infrastructures and their respective variables can be [found here](https://github.com/strepsirrhini-army/chaos-lemur#infrastructure), but below you'll find the necessary settings for vSphere.

 | Variable           | Description                           |
 | ------------------ | ------------------------------------- |